-- A.5.1 Clerical grade 1 means an employee who is required to perform basic clerical and routine office duties such as collating, filing, photocopying and delivering messages. - A.5.2 Clerical grade 2 means an employee who is engaged in general clerical or office duties, such as typing, filing, basic data entry and calculating functions. - A.5.3 Clerical grade 3 means an employee who has the appropriate level of training and who performs any of the following: - (a) operates adding machines, switchboard, paging system, telex machine, typewriter or calculator; - (b) uses knowledge of keyboard and function keys to enter and retrieve data through computer terminal; - (c) copy types at 25 words per minute with 98% accuracy; - (d) maintains mail register and records;
+- A.5.1A.6.1 Clerical grade 1 means an employee who is required to perform basic clerical and routine office duties such as collating, filing, photocopying and delivering messages. - A.5.2A.6.2 Clerical grade 2 means an employee who is engaged in general clerical or office duties, such as typing, filing, basic data entry and calculating functions. - A.5.3A.6.3 Clerical grade 3 means an employee who has the appropriate level of training and who performs any of the following: - (a) operates adding machines, switchboard, paging system, telex machine, typewriter or calculator; - (b) uses knowledge of keyboard and function keys to enter and retrieve data through computer terminal; - (c) copy types at 25 words per minute with 98% accuracy; - (d) maintains mail register and records; - (e) maintains established paper-based filing/records systems in accordance with set procedures including creating and indexing new files, distributing files within the organisation as requested, monitoring file locations; - (f) transcribes information into records, completes forms, takes telephone messages; - (g) acquires and applies a working knowledge of office or sectional operating procedures and requirements; - (h) acquires and applies a working knowledge of the organisation's structure and personnel in order to deal with inquiries at first instance, locates appropriate staff and who has the appropriate level of training and also performs any of the following:

-- (e) maintains established paper-based filing/records systems in accordance with set procedures including creating and indexing new files, distributing files within the organisation as requested, monitoring file locations; - (f) transcribes information into records, completes forms, takes telephone messages; - (g) acquires and applies a working knowledge of office or sectional operating procedures and requirements; - (h) acquires and applies a working knowledge of the organisation's structure and personnel in order to deal with inquiries at first instance, locates appropriate staff in different sections, relays internal information, responds to or redirects inquiries, greets visitors; - (i) keeps appropriate records; - (j) sorts, processes and records original source financial documents (e.g. invoices, cheques, correspondence) on a daily basis; maintains and records petty cash; prepares bank deposits and withdrawals and does banking;
+- in different sections, relays internal information, responds to or redirects inquiries, greets visitors; - (i) keeps appropriate records; - (j) sorts, processes and records original source financial documents (e.g. invoices, cheques, correspondence) on a daily basis; maintains and records petty cash; prepares bank deposits and withdrawals and does banking;